Valamon Viiniherman

+History

 The company was founded by the Valamo Monastery and a winery called Hermannin viinitila ("Hermann's Wine Estate") from Ilomantsi.
 The latter is the oldest wine estate in Finland, having been founded in 1989.

-In 2013 Valamo owned half of Valamon Viiniherman.
-The company produces wines, liqueurs and in the future, also whisky.

-The company is said to be the creation of Father Andreas of the monastery.
-It made €60 000 in profits in 2012.
+Valamon Viiniherman Oy was created by Father Andreas of the monastery.

-In 2014 it was announced that the company will begin to produce whisky.
-The monastery plans to make whisky the foundation of their economy.
-The initial investment amounts to ca. one million euros.
-The company believes the operation will be a profitable one, even though they will not be able to sell their whisky until 2018.
+In 2014, Valamon Viiniherman Oy launched the production of whisky, investing 1,2 million euros in the new venture destined to become the company's main stream of revenue.
+The first batch were planned for 2018.
 The distillery needed in the project forms a company of its own, and the majority of the shares is owned by the monastery.
 The person responsible for the production of alcoholic beverages in the monastery is Timo Kettunen.

+In 2018, the winery lost its licence to sell its Church wine.
+Valamon provided 30% of the country's Church wine and had dropped the alcohol content of its wine below 15% for cheaper tax purposes.
+After losing its licence, the winery could not sell to parishes directly anymore, having to go through Alko for all sales, even when Valamon wanted to buy its own wine.

+By 2019, the monastery was producing almost 50,000 liters of whisky and selling The Valamon Monastery Peated Single Malt in Alko stores.

+Activities

+The company produces wines, liqueurs and whisky.
+Valamon owns half of Valamon Viiniherman Oy.
+It made €60 000 in profits in 2012.
+The whisky is sometimes aged in barrels used for Church wine, giving the liquid a distinct darker tone.